Transferring files

 The syntax is: wget https://some/link/to/a/file.tar.gz.
 For example, download the lesson sample files using the following command:

-# To find the value of <URL> refer to the downloads section of tutorial
+# To find the value of <URL> refer to the downloads section of the tutorial

 [MY_USER_NAME@CLUSTER_NAME ~]$ wget <URL>